This post may contain affiliate links. Please read our disclosure policy.

 Lebanese baklava is very special occasion dessert that we eat during the holidays, after breaking our fast for Ramadan or during big events with family.
-What makes this Lebanese baklava recipe unique from other types of baklava is the aromatic simple syrup flavored with rose water.
+What makes this Lebanese baklava recipe unique from other types of baklava is the aromatic simple syrup flavored with orange blossom water.

 This version is very similar to how my mom used to make it growing up.
 However, through my researching and testing, I found an easy recipe for baklava with this simple pouring method I learned from Maureen Abood.